infonl/info-jira-issue-details-enhancements/README.md

 # jira-issue-details-enhancements
 Enhance your JIRA issue details page

-Creates nice copypasteable text in JIRA issue package
+Creates nice copypasteable text in JIRA issue page

 This text can be used for instance in copyTextSlack
 - Format: ISSUESID - Issuetitle